Battle of Blood River: War strategies of the generals

 General Ndlela personally protected Prince Mpande from Dingane's repeated assassination plans.
 King Dingane desired to have his half brother Mpande, the only prince with children, eliminated as a threat to his throne.
 Prince Mpande was married to Msukilethe, a daughter of general Ndlela.
 General Ndlela, like Pretorius the promoter of Prince Mpande, was responsible for Dingane's UmGungundlovu defense during the Trekkers' second attack attempt under Pretorius in December 1838.
 Given general Ndlela's previous defense and attack experience at Italeni and Veglaer during April 1838 and August 1838 respectively, Ndlela's tactical options were limited.
 Proven UmGungundlovu defense tactics were to attack Trekker commandos in the rocky and hilly terrain on the narrowing access route at Italeni, thereby neutralising the advantages mounted riflemen had over spear-carrying foot soldiers.
 Ndlela had to let Pretorius come close to UmGungundlovu at Italeni and lure the Trekkers into attack.
 Ndlela was not to attack the Trekkers when they were in a defensive wagon laager position, especially not during the day.
 The problem for Pretorius was that he had somehow to find a way to make Dingane's soldiers attack him in a defensive laager position at a place of his choice, far away from UmGungundlovu and Italeni.

 On 6 December 1838, 10 days before the Battle of Blood River, Pretorius and his commando including Alexander Biggar as translator had a meeting with friendly Zulu chiefs at Danskraal, so named for the Zulu dancing that took place in the Zulu kraal that the Trekker commando visited.
 With the intelligence received at Danskraal, Pretorius became confident enough to propose a vow to God, which demanded the celebration, by the commando and their posterity, of the coming victory over Dingane.
 The covenant included that a church would be built in honour of God, should the commando be successful and reach UmGungundlovu alive in order to diminish the power of Dingane.
-Building a church in Trekker emigrant context was symbol for establishing a settled state.
+Building a church in Trekker emigrant context was symbolic for establishing a settled state.